Detail of portrait by George Romney, 4 April 1776, 39" x 50". National Gallery of Canada, Ottawa. Cat. 1957: no. 8005.

 1742 - November 2, 1807

 Brant was born in 1742 near what is now Akron, Ohio and given the Mohawk name of Thayendanegea, meaning "he places two bets."
-He inherited the status of Mohawk Chief from his father.
+There are conflicting reports on whether he inherited the status of Mohawk Chief from his father, or was appointed to a ceremonial position from which he was removed in 1805 by the other chiefs of the Six Nations.

 A student of Latin and Greek, he helped translate Marks Gospel into Mohawk.
 With the help of the Iroquois, he fought for the British against the American colonists.
 After the war he lead his people to what is now Ontario, Canada.
 Joseph Brant died in Burlington, Upper Canada on November 2, 1807.

-The story of his rescuing a Continental soldier may be apocryphal.
+The story of his rescuing Captain John McKinstry, a member of Hudson Lodge No.13 of New Yorkor other Continental soldiersmay be apocryphal.

 Hirams Cliftonian Lodge No. 47